top of page

 Dr. Stephanie Berg

 Dr. Stephanie Berg completed her PhD studies with the Moon group in May of 2024.
-Her dissertation work was focused on characterizing and developing chemistry students' data analysis and interpretation competencies in post-secondary contexts. â€‹Upon completion of her PhD, Dr. Berg was awarded a NSF STEMEdIPRF to investigate science identities of disabled STEM graduate students.
-She is now at the University of Mississippi working with Dr. Mariel Pfeifer in the biology department.
+Her dissertation work was focused on characterizing and developing chemistry students' data analysis and interpretation competencies in post-secondary contexts.
+Upon completion of her PhD, Dr. Berg was awarded a NSF STEMEdIPRF to investigate science identities of disabled STEM graduate students.
+She is now an assistant professor at Northern Illinois University.

 Screen Shot 2024-10-18 at 11.10.01 AM.png